Crynoore/CRS-DND/content/Names/Green and scales/Garrick.md

 Until on a fateful night while praying to the [Moonmother](Selûne.md) she descended down from the skies and spoke to Garrick.

-“[[The continent of Bâlz]] is losing faith in me, the lady of silver.
+“[[The Continent of Bâlze]] is losing faith in me, the lady of silver.
 I command thee to go there and spread the word.
 In return I shall grant you a lunar blessing”

 Without hesitation Garrick agreed and the pact was sealed.

 The next morning Garrick grabbed his things, said farewell to his brethren, his family and set out on a mission.

 After about a month of travel he arrived at Zhentil Keep where he met a sailor who he paid handsomely.
-This man brought him to [[The Continent of Bâlz]].
+This man brought him to [[The Continent of Bâlze]].

 Guided by the [Moonmaiden](Selûne.md) with wind in their sails they traveled southeast for about 2 years (year 1599) and made it Bâlz.
-They arrived hungry at a small port in the town of [[Eurgh]].
+They arrived hungry at a small port in the town of [[Eurghe]].

 The people there were unwelcoming and quite honestly quite sticky.

-They would not believe a single word of what Garrick had to say but Garrick was persistent and spent the next 38 years (year 1637) of his life converting the town of [[Eurgh]] to selunites.
+They would not believe a single word of what Garrick had to say but Garrick was persistent and spent the next 38 years (year 1637) of his life converting the town of [[Eurghe]] to selunites.

 After he had established his goals there he decided to go into a deep meditation.